Sometimes, characters don't have the physical strength of the Mighty Glacier

-- Repede from Tales Of Vesperia gets many skills that are based around improving items, such as decreasing the cooldown between uses and the ability to steal from enemies.
-While some of these skills can be learned by other characters, several are exclusive to Repede, and he tends to learn the ones that are shared earlier than anyone else.
+- Repede from Tales of Vesperia gets many skills that are based around improving items, such as decreasing the cooldown between uses and the ability to steal from enemies.
+While some of these skills can be learned by other characters, several are exclusive to him, and he tends to learn the ones that are shared earlier than anyone else.
 All of this is a little odd when considering that he's a dog (Which does get lampshaded by the party in a skit, where they complain about the items getting covered in drool when he uses them).

-- The SaGa series has its share of since it often has unique races rather than classes.
+- The SaGa series has its share of this trope since it often has unique races rather than classes.

-- In its chronological prequel, Atelier Iris 2 the Azoth of Destiny, Felt can also synthesize items mid-battle, but otherwise he is a perfectly fine fighter and has no item-related skills.
-On the other hand, your last party member Viese plays this trope straighter, getting a few of Klein's item related skils.
+- In its chronological prequel, Atelier Iris 2: The Azoth of Destiny, Felt can also synthesize items mid-battle, but otherwise he is a perfectly fine fighter and has no item-related skills.
+On the other hand, your last party member Viese plays this trope straighter, getting a few of Klein's item related skills.